-In this article, we explore exactly how much a first-time buyer needs to have as a deposit, which mortgage deals are currently available to them and how to keep the dream of property ownership alive in these difficult times.
+In this article, we explore exactly how much a first-time buyer needs to have as a deposit, which mortgage deals are currently available to them and how to keep the dream of property ownership alive.

 How much deposit do first-time buyers need?

-The main issue that affected first-time buyers over the past year is the fact lenders tightened up their lending criteria and pulled a lot of their higher loan-to-value (LTV) products.
+The main issue that affected first-time buyers over the past few years is that lenders tightened up their lending criteria and pulled a lot of their higher loan-to-value (LTV) products.
 This meant that the vast majority of 95% LTV mortgages, which required a deposit of 5%, were no longer available.
 In fact, it became increasingly difficult to find deals above 85% LTV, which meant a hike up to 15% deposit.

-The good news is that higher LTV products are now returning to the market on the back of the new mortgage guarantee scheme.
+The good news is that higher LTV products are now returning to the market.
 There has also been a resurgence in deals around the 90% LTV mark, which means buyers would need a 10% deposit.
 However, first-time buyers need to be savvy when choosing the best deal as some of the high LTV products are often relatively expensive, which could mean monthly repayments being significantly higher.

 How to save for a deposit

-Even with the mortgage market opening up again, many first-time buyers will still be keen to increase their savings pot further, which will perhaps let the secure a more competitive deal in the future.
+Even with the mortgage market opening up again, many first-time buyers will still be keen to increase their savings pot further, which will perhaps let them secure a more competitive deal in the future.
 Indeed, when it comes to deposits, bigger is always better, so it pays to accumulate as much extra cash as possible.